 Each physical and logical interface is assigned an interface number.
-For Ethernet, Fast Ethernet, and FDDI interfaces, the physical interface number printed on the module's front panel is the same as the logical interface number.
-For modules that provide an ATM interface, for example a DIGITAL VNswitch 900EA, the physical interface number (13) is the same as only one of the sixteen ATM logical interface numbers (13 through 28).
-The VNbus interface, located on the module's back panel, is assigned a physical and logical interface number of zero (0).
-The VNbus interface number (0) is printed next to the VNbus LEDs at the top of the front panel.
+For FDDI interfaces, the physical interface number printed on the module's front panel is the same as the logical interface number.
+For an ATM interface, the physical interface number (2) is the same as only one of the sixteen ATM logical interface numbers (2 through 17).

 A bridge port number has a value as that of its associated logical interface.
-For example, FDDI logical interface number 13 is associated with FDDI bridge port number 13.
+For example, FDDI logical interface number 1 is associated with FDDI bridge port number 1.
 Similarly, ATM logical interface number 15 has a bridge port number of 15, and so on.
 Refer to Figure 1-2 for an example of interface and port numbering schemes.